Saif14061/BusApplication-Python/README.md

 <h2>Purpose</h2>
 <p>
-This project was developed as part of a university software development module to demonstrate the use of data structures, object-oriented programming, file handling, and real-world datasets in a working application.
+This project was developed as part of a university software engineering module to demonstrate the practical application of data structures, object-oriented design, file-based persistence, and data analysis in a production-style ticketing system.
 </p>

 <hr>